-The decision shows a lack of understanding of journalism praxis and journalistic identity.
+The decision shows a lack of understanding of journalism praxis and journalistic identity among judges.
 Or rather, the judge wouldn't try to understand them.
 In this way, the judge and The Asahi Shimbun hand in hand rejected the professional dignity of the journalist.

-It is strange to see that the 12-page decision spent one full page citing books written in Japanese by former New York Times Tokyo Bureau Chief Mr. Martin Fackler.
+It is strange to see that the 12-page decision spent one full page citing books written in Japanese by former New York Times Tokyo Bureau Chief Mr. Martin Fackler, one of supporting observers of the Mr. Kimurafs lawsuit as journalist.
 Every quote referred to professional viewpoints regarding the Asahi's retraction.
 The judgefs decision said that Fackler's premises are not compatible with "standards based on ordinary awareness and literacy of general readers."
 This discourse must mean that the court rejects opinions that represent journalism as a profession.